 The human females have two X chromosomes (i.e., XX) as sex chromosomes.
-Both the members of sex chromosomes are similar or homomorphic.
+These sex chromosomes are similar or homomorphic.
 However, human males have XY sex chromosomes, where X chromosome is morphologically distinct from Y chromosome.
 Y chromosome is smaller than X chromosome.
 Thus, they are dissimilar or heteromorphic.